Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms

 \subsection{System Implementation Results}

 To quantify the effect of encryption for packets of various lengths, we use ping (ICMP echo) of various lengths to capture the network round trip time (RTT), which is twice the one-way delay.
 We subtract the fixed propagation delay and the known transmission delay and graph the processing delay in Fig. \ref{fig:process_delay}.
 We observe that the specific implementation of the AES algorithm greatly affects the additional processing delay.
-AES256-CCM causes the processing delay to increase with packet length while AES256-GCM has virtually no impact.
-In either case, the processing delay difference between CT and PT is \(\Delta D_{proc} \leq 50 \mu s \) for all tested packet sizes.
+AES256-CCM causes the processing delay to increase with packet length while AES256-GCM has virtually no impact. \rev{Galois/Counter Mode (GCM) offers both confidentiality (via counter mode) and authentication (via arithmetic in the Galois field GF($2^{n}$)), where $n$ represents the key size.
+Since these operations can be executed in parallel, GCM delivers higher performance compared to modes like CBC, which necessitate sequential operation chaining~\cite{groen2024securing}.} In either case, the processing delay difference between CT and \rev {\gls{pt}} is \(\Delta D_{proc} \leq 50 \mu s \) for all tested packet sizes.
 We can conclude that encryption has minimal impact on E2 traffic delay.

 We also design an experiment to quantify the effect of encryption on the total traffic throughput.
 We use iperf3 to generate traffic at specific transmission rates for $10$\:s.
-It is seen from Fig. \ref{fig:throughput cpu} that the maximum encryption rate our system is capable of for AES256-CCM with SHA256 is a little under $600$\:Mbps.
-We also capture CPU utilization on the gNB for each attempted transmission rate as seen in Fig. \ref{fig:throughput cpu} for both PT and CT.
-We see that in our system, encryption is very CPU intensive.
+In Fig. \ref{fig:throughput cpu} we see that the maximum encryption rate our system is capable of for AES256-CCM with SHA256 is a little under $600$\:Mbps.
+We also capture CPU utilization on the gNB for each attempted transmission rate in Fig. \ref{fig:throughput cpu} for both PT and CT, showing that encryption is very CPU intensive.
 The CPU utilization grows linearly until it reaches saturation.